flutter/website/src/development/tools/devtools/memory.md

 where the widget is short living, and the state is long living.
-The build context, owned by the widget, should never be referenced from the state’s fields, as the state will not be garbage collected together with the widget, and can significantly outlive it.
+The build context, owned by the widget, should never be referenced from the state’s fields, as the state won't be garbage collected together with the widget, and can significantly outlive it.

 [interactive]: {{site.url}}/development/ui/interactive#creating-a-stateful-widget